First Anglo-Burmese War: Battle of Yangon (May–December 1824)

-By November, Bandula commanded a force of 30,000 massed outside Yangon.
+By November, Bandula commanded a large army outside Yangon.
+There is great disparancy of the numbers ranging from 30,000 to 60,000 (mostly from British sources).
+Terrance Blackburn discuss the numbers and felt that Campbell had exaggerated the Burmese numbers in his reports to imply that the British only needed a few to vanquish a vast horde sent against them.
+According to the Burmese royal chronicles, the number was around 16,000.

 Bandula believed that he could take on a well-armed British force of 10,000 head-on.
-Although the Burmese were numerically superior, only 15,000 of the 30,000 had muskets.
+Although the Burmese were numerically superior, only around half the army were musketeers, with the rest armed with spears and swords.
 The Burmese cannons fired only balls whereas the British cannons fired exploding shells.
-Unbeknown to him, the British had just received the first shipment of the newest weapon in the war that the Burmese had never seen—Congreve rockets.
+Unbeknown to him, the British had just received the first shipment of Congreve rockets, a new weapon in the war that the Burmese had never seen.
 More ominously for the Burmese, the speedy march through the hilly regions of Rakhine Yoma and Assamese ranges had left their troops exhausted.

 On 30 November, in what turned out be the biggest mistake of his career, Bandula ordered a frontal attack on British positions.
-The British, with far superior weaponry, withstood several Burmese charges at the Shwedagon fort, cutting down men by the thousands.
+The British, with superior weaponry, withstood several Burmese charges at the Shwedagon fort, cutting down men by the thousands.
 By 7 December, the British troops, supported by rocket fire, had begun to gain the upper hand.
 On 15 December, the Burmese were driven out of their last remaining stronghold at Kokine.

-In the end, only 7,000 of the 30,000 Burmese soldiers returned to the royal army.
-Campbell's despatches stated the Burmese suffered some 6,000 casualties over the fifteen day battle.
-The rest of the Burmese, most of them conscript fled and returned to their homes.
+In the end, only 7,000 of the 16,000 Burmese soldiers returned to the royal army.
+Campbell's despatches stated the Burmese suffered some 6,000 casualties over the 15 day battle.
+The rest of the Burmese army, most of them conscripts fled and returned to their homes.
 The British losses were considered heavy in proportion as well: 40 officers and 500 other ranks were killed or wounded in combat with a much larger number ill from disease.